MapRock/TimeMolecules/docs/llm_prompts/readme.md

 - Prompt: The single, canonical question (in natural, user-friendly language) that this material is primarily answering or solving.
 Phrase it as a clear, searchable question someone would actually ask.
 - Abstract: A concise, standalone 50-200 word explanation of the core concept or idea itself.
 Write it as if you are directly explaining the main thesis or invention to someone who has never seen the material.
 Do not describe the blog post, article, or author.
 Do not use phrases like “The post presents…”, “This article introduces…”, “The author shows…”, “The preview discusses…”, or any meta-reference to the document.
 Treat the material as the direct source of the idea and explain the idea itself in clear, professional, self-contained English suitable for a knowledge base or vector embedding.
-- Primary location of source material to analyze: [PASTE THE FULL TEXT, URL, CODE, OR LINK HERE]
+- Primary location of source material to analyze (for more information): [PASTE THE FULL TEXT, URL, CODE, OR LINK HERE]

 Rules:

 - Stay strictly within the three-section format above.
 No extra text, headings, or explanations outside the format.
 - For blogs/articles: extract the central thesis and main contributions, then express them directly as factual explanation of the concept.
+Keep the focus on what the selected material is about.
 - Keep the abstract objective, accurate, and self-contained so it can be embedded and retrieved independently.
 - This is not about summarizing what the resource says about itself.
 It is about distilling and directly presenting the main idea the material is communicating.